10+ Hottest Peppers In The World

 The 7 pot Primo pepper has been known to reach over 1.4 million SHUs on the Scoville scale.
 That is serious heat from a deadly-looking pepper.

 It was bred by Troy Primeaux back in 2013.
 It is known to be a cross between the naga morich and the Trinidad 7 pot pepper.
+Troy Primeaux worked at the University of Louisiana at Lafayette’s Horticulture Department, giving him some serious credentials in plant breeding.

 One of our favorite superhots is the yellow/orange variant of the 7 pot primo (pictured above).
-These pods are not quite as hot as the red 7 pot primo, but they have a delicious, citrus-like flavor and plenty of heat for us!
+These pods are not quite as hot as the red 7 pot primo, but they have a delicious, citrus-like flavor and plenty of heat for me!

-7. 7 Pot Brain Strain: 1,350,000 SHUs
+7. Brain Strain: 1,350,000 SHUs

-Allow me to share a personal experience with the 7 pot brain strain pepper.
+Allow me to share a personal experience with the 7 pot brain strain pepper:

 I had the lovely opportunity to try a bite of a 7 pot brain strain pepper at the annual Chilifest in Sunderland, MA.
 They had a table full of superhot peppers for sale, and tiny samples for daring guests to taste.
 I ate a small square (roughly 1 cm x 1 cm) from the ‘free samples’ table and had quite a reaction.

 The explosive heat was shocking from such a small piece of pepper and continued to build in intensity for 5-10 minutes.
 It was a hot and sunny day outside, but now the real heat was coming from within.

 At this point, nothing could help.
 Not ice cream, not milk, nothing.
 As the pain eventually subsided, I felt a wonderful ‘euphoria’ that many people mention after eating a really hot pepper.
 It went from excruciating to enjoyable in a matter of minutes.
+All this from a tiny slice of pepper!
+This experience was eye-opening to me.
+It showed just how highly-concentrated the capsaicin can be in superhot peppers.

+How do peppers get so hot?
 The New Mexico State University has been crossbreeding and testing chili peppers for decades and has shared interesting info on exactly how peppers can get this hot.
 For peppers with Scoville ratings over 1 million SHUs, it comes down to ‘capsaicin vesicles.’

 These are tiny yellow sacs that contain capsaicinoids.
-They are usually found concentrated on the placenta of a typical pepper, like a jalapeno.
+They are usually found concentrated on the placenta of a typical pepper, like a jalapeño.
 However, in superhot peppers, they are found almost everywhere.
-This is why I experienced such intense heat from the 7 Pot Brain Strain pepper.
+This is why I experienced such intense heat from the 7 pot brain strain pepper.

 However, since 2007, growers have found that, by crossbreeding, the upper limits of heat levels weren’t even close to being reached with the ghost pepper.

-Red Savina Habanero
+10. Red Savina Habanero – 500,000+ SHUs

 If you have tried a habanero, you’ll have a rough idea of how hot the Red Savina is.
 This extra-hot, unique variety of habanero comes in around 500,000 SHUs.
 That is roughly twice as hot as a common habanero, but still relatively tame when compared to the rest of the peppers on this list.